bitnami-labs/sealed-secrets/README.md

 the latest key, without making the secrets leave the cluster to the client.
 You can then save that file in your version control system (`kubeseal --re-encrypt` doesn't update the in-cluster object).

-Currently old keys are not garbage collected automatically.
+Currently, old keys are not garbage collected automatically.

 It's a good idea to periodically re-encrypt your SealedSecrets.
 But as mentioned above, don't lull yourself in a false sense of security: you must assume the old version of the SealedSecret (the one encrypted with a key you think of as dead) is still potentially around and accessible to attackers.
 I.e. re-encryption is not a substitute for periodically rotating your actual secrets.